OpenBioSim/biosimspace/doc/source/tutorials/molecular_editing.rst

 =================

-In this tutorial, you will use BioSimSpace and Sire to edit force field parameters a small molecule.
-Sire is a molecular simulation framework that BioSimSpace is built upond, and provides a wide range of functionality for manipulating and editing molecules.
+In this tutorial, you will use BioSimSpace and Sire to edit force field parameters for a small molecule.
+Sire is a molecular simulation framework that BioSimSpace is built upon, and provides a wide range of functionality for manipulating and editing molecules.

 --------------------------
 Editing existing molecules
 --------------------------

-In this section you will lean how to edit the force field parameters of an existing molecule, e.g. if you want to adjust charges, or modify bonded parameters.
+In this section you will learn how to edit the force field parameters of an existing molecule, e.g. if you want to adjust charges, or modify bonded parameters.

-First, let's import the necessary modules and use BioSimSpace to create a a parameterised ethanol molecule from a SMILES string:
+First, let's import the necessary modules and use BioSimSpace to create a parameterised ethanol molecule from a SMILES string:

 >>> import BioSimSpace as BSS